Vast Horizons

 American author and lecturer Virgilia Peterson Ross profiled Evangeline Cory Booth (1865 – 1950), who would become the fourth General of the Salvation Army in 1934.
 She was the first woman to hold that post.
 An excerpt:

-Ralph Barton returned to provide this caricature for the profile, one of the last works he would create for the New Yorker before his untimely death…
+Ralph Barton returned to provide this caricature for the profile, one of the last works he would create for The New Yorker before his untimely death…

 HEIRESS TO A LEGACY…William Booth, an English Methodist preacher who founded The Salvation Army and became its first General, poses with his grand-daughter Evangeline Cory Booth in this 1908 postcard image.
 (National Portrait Gallery)